barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 system: call-of-cthulhu
 topic: mechanics
 excerpt: |
-    [glo:coc] uses a roll-under percentile dice system.
+    Call of Cthulhu uses a roll-under percentile dice system.
 It also has a notion of task difficulty and situational modifiers, and a way for two characters to directly compete.
 This post runs through all these variations, with lots of graphs, and gives my rules for deciding what sort of roll to make when.
 ---

-When a [glo:pc] wants to do something, the [glo:gm] might call for a roll to see whether they succeed or (if success or failure is a given), how well they do.
+When a [abbr:pc] wants to do something, the [abbr:gm] might call for a roll to see whether they succeed or (if success or failure is a given), how well they do.

-In [glo:coc], the player rolls a pair of [glo:dice-notation "percentile dice"], succeeding if they roll equal to or below their skill level.
+In Call of Cthulhu, the player rolls a pair of percentile dice, succeeding if they roll equal to or below their skill level.
 The higher your skill, the fewer possible dice results there are above it, so the more likely you are to succeed.